 Such was their worldwide domination, by the mid 1980s Harlequin Mills & Boon were selling in the region of 250 million books worldwide.

 The initiatives speak for themselves - in 1989 to mark Harlequin’s 40th anniversary, every one of the company's 100 foreign markets published the same title on the same date, A Reason For Being by Penny Jordan - their most popular writer.
 When the Berlin Wall came down in 1990, staff from their West German office handed out 750,000 free copies to women from East Germany.
 Sheila Holland (Charlotte Lamb) said: "Mills & Boon put my books all over Europe but Harlequin has built an Empire".

 In the 2000s, they maintain the title of the world's leading publisher of romance fiction.

 Each month, Mills & Boon publish 50 new titles, with manuscripts from 200 authors living in the UK and a further 1,300 worldwide.
 Every five seconds there is a new Mills & Boon book sold within the UK.

-It doesn't just stop there.
-Mills & Boon aim to develop fresh, exciting series that will appeal to new and current readers alike.
-The next new series is Nocturne, based on supernatural passions.
+And it doesn't stop there.
+Mills & Boon are always developing fresh, exciting series that will appeal to new and current readers alike.